Learn The Differences Between Emax Veneers vs Emax Lumineers

-Majority of celebrities prefer to have Veneers by far!
+The majority of celebrities prefer to have Veneers by far!
 The Veneers are more conservative and preserve their tooth structure compared to a porcelain crown.
-They know they can always go to crown if the veneers fail, however one cannot have veneer, if the crown fails.
+They know they can always go to crown if the veneers fail, however one cannot have veneer if the crown fails.

 One of the things that Dr. Mobasser will consider is your bite as it can play a significant role in determining whether this restoration procedure is an excellent choice for you.

 If you’re not a good candidate, you shouldn’t worry as Dr. Mobasser will help you determine the perfect smile transformation procedure that’s ideal for your case.
 Whatever the suggested procedure is, you will receive the best smile results as Dr. Mobasser is known for his keen eye for beauty.
 No matter what the procedure he performs to his patients, it always results in a beautiful, Hollywood-like smile.

 When choosing to have Lumineers and Veneers, your dentist should guide and advise you to which is the material of choice for your Veneers, Lumineers or thin veneers in your case, and for what reason?
 Veneers are obtainable in different brands and materials.
 One of the materials to use is Emax, as opposed to feldspathic, Zirconia, lava, Procera, and many more porcelain materials available.

 The average cost for Emax veneers by a conventional dentist in Los Angles, Beverly Hills, or Hollywood is $1750 per tooth and up.
 Depending on the severity of each smile and the treating cosmetic dentist’s expertise and knowledge the price can be more expensive.
 Smile makeover using Emax veneers, are more costly depending on the color of existing teeth, the existing bite, the angulation of the individual teeth, and the lip line of the patient.